-Another strategy of companies that do well on social media, is injecting themselves into relevant conversations.
+Another marketing strategy of companies that do well on social media, is injecting themselves into relevant conversations.

-When experimenting with a new startup, JRNY Pro, savvy social media talent Steve Campbell, who used to work with Gary Vee, was able to kick-start his following by joining active conversations.
+When experimenting with a new startup, JRNY Pro, savvy social network talent Steve Campbell, who used to work with Gary Vee, was able to kick-start his following by joining active conversations.

 People were looking for photographers in a certain area, and he joined the conversation by telling them about a photographer on Twitter in their area.

 But the biggest success story when it comes to this is without a doubt Zappos.com.

 Their tweet agents use jump into any conversation about shoes on Twitter (and use disarming humor when needed).